deepvest-pro/deepvest-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Security Best Practices

+This project follows these security best practices:

+1. **Server-side Access Only** - All Supabase operations are performed on the server side only (using Server Components, Server Actions, or Middleware).
+2. **No Client-side Supabase Keys** - The project doesn't expose Supabase API keys to the client.
+3. **Secure Authentication Flow** - Auth tokens are managed through HTTP cookies, not localStorage.

 ## Learn More